 Carolina Panthers set to lose Greg Olsen to season-ending injury

-Carolina Panthers tight end Greg Olsen told reporters following his team's 24-17 loss to the Tampa Bay Buccaneers on Sunday that he suffered a ruptured plantar fascia in his right foot - he is expected to miss the remainder of the season.
+Carolina Panthers tight end Greg Olsen is set to miss rest of the season after he suffered a ruptured plantar fascia in his right foot in a 24-17 loss to the Tampa Bay Buccaneers on Sunday.

 "It's kind of one of those things where it was a matter of time," Olsen said from his locker following the game.
 "We kind of pushed this foot I think as far as possible the last two seasons and today it just kind of had enough."